-The number of respiratory illness presentations to EDs decreased in the past week but was in the upper range of values usually reported at this time of year (Figure 3).
+The number of respiratory illness presentations to EDs in the past week decreased to the midrange of values usually reported at this time of year (Figure 3).

 Figure 3.
 Number of respiratory illness presentations to emergency departments in WA by week, 2019 to 2024 YTD